What are the Symptoms of Parasites in Dogs?

 Staying clean is the first line of attack for preventing most internal parasite infestations.
 Be sure to clean up after your dog as soon as you can.
 Then, wash your hands thoroughly with soap and warm water after such cleanups to prevent parasite spreads to other dogs, animals, and humans.
 Children are at particular risk since they tend to not be as vigilant with the washing (little fingers tend to wind up in little mouths).
 As a result, keep kids away from any pets that may be infected.
 Teach them the link between illness and hand-dirtiness.
 Maybe remind them of their last tummy ache, pointing out that something similar could happen if they don’t wash up.

 Step two might be easy to remember because it’s also “number two.”
-According to Dr. Lisa Hsuan, DVM, at the Long Beach Animal Hospital in Long Beach, California, diarrhea provides a critical clue.
+According to Dr. Lisa Hsuan, DVM, at the Animal Health Care Centre in Los Angeles, California, diarrhea provides a critical clue.
 “This is the first sign of an internal parasite,” she says.
 Diarrhea, of course, has many causes, but internal parasites are one of them.
 If your dog has this problem, talk over the possibilities with your veterinarian.

 Parasite Protection for Dogs